Valentin Radevich

-Valentin Radevich (born 3 February 1989 in Minsk) is a Belarusian footballer.
+Valentin Radevich (born 3 February 1989) is a Belarusian former professional footballer who played as a midfielder.

-Career
+Club career

-Radevich began his career 1994 at the youth team of FC Dinamo Minsk.
-He left after nine years at Dinamo Minsk to sign for FC BATE Borisov in February 2006.
+Radevich began his career 1994 at the youth team of Dinamo Minsk.
+He left after nine years at Dinamo Minsk to sign for BATE Borisov in February 2006.
 He played since the 2007 season in the Belarusian Premier League team and moved in February 2010 on trial to Montreal Impact of USSF D2 Pro League.
-After a successful trial with Montreal Impact, the club signed the midfielder to their youth Academy, the Montreal Impact Academy in the Canadian Soccer League.
+After a successful trial with Montreal Impact, the club signed the him to their youth Academy, the Montreal Impact Academy in the Canadian Soccer League.